 The important thing is to gather as much information regarding your fall as soon as possible.
 This includes accounts from witnesses, any entry in an accident book, photographs (if possible) of whatever it was that caused you to fall, all medical records or any CCTV footage.
 Your personal injury lawyer will use all of this, along with receipts for any expenses, when putting together the strongest possible case.

-Many elderly people live in care or nursing homes.
+Some elderly people may live in care or nursing homes.
 The term ‘care home’ covers any establishment offering accommodation and 24 hour care, whilst nursing homes do the same, but also offer nursing care.
 The legal obligations of both mean that they have to be registered as ‘service providers’ with the Care Quality Commission, England’s independent regulator of health and social care.
 The CQC inspects and registers care and nursing homes and endeavours to maintain the highest standards across the industry.

 In April 2015 the standards expected of such service providers were upgraded from ‘Essential Standards’ to ‘Fundamental Standards’.
 Amongst the stipulations set out in these standards were the following: